ROS Wi-Fi Burner Management System

 - Ignites but won't prove: verify sensor selection matches installed sensor; check TC polarity and ionization lead routing.

 - Nuisance lockouts: inspect sensor noise sources, grounding, shielding, and ignition timing appropriateness.
+See the grounding rules in Section 08.

 Maintenance